quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK whenever it receives an ack-eliciting, out-of order packet whose packet number is outside the reordering window of the peer, i.e. when
-* the gap between the smallest Unreported Missing packet and the Largest Unacked packet is greater than or equal to the Reordering Threshold value; or
+* the difference between the smallest Unreported Missing packet and the Largest Unacked packet is greater than or equal to the Reordering Threshold value; or
 * the received packet number is less than or equal to `Largest Acked - Reordering Threshold`.